WORKING IN IRELAND

-If you are looking for work in the Republic of Ireland:-
+If you are looking for work in Ireland:-

 - Visit the Public Employment Website www.jobsireland.ie for details of employment opportunities in Ireland.
 It also links to job vacancies in Europe through the EURES Jobs portal www.eures.europa.eu.